2026 rates

 Without any specific request on your part, you receive the SEIC mix product , electricity produced from 70% Swiss renewable energy and 30% nuclear energy.
 From January 1, 2026, this product will replace the standard SEIC logic product.

-SEIC has reviewed its product range to provide you with a standard product with a higher proportion of renewable energy.
-This is to simplify your choice and already comply with the new legal framework, which by 2028 will require at least 2/3 of the energy supplied to be of Swiss renewable origin.Â
+SEIC has decided to revamp its product lineup to offer you a standard product with a higher proportion of renewable energy.
+This is intended to simplify your choice and ensure that you are already in compliance with the new legal framework, which will require that at least two-thirds of the energy supplied come from Swiss renewable sources by 2028.

 If you want to benefit from electricity from 100% renewable sources, choose our SEIC green product, made up of electricity from hydraulic and solar sources.